Best Film for the Canon EOS Rebel XS

 Bulk Loading Film

-Certainly one of the best ways to lower your costs on film is to buy a bulk roll of 100 feet of film and manually load canisters by hand.
+Among the most well known options to save money on film is to buy a roll of 100 feet of film and manually load it into canisters yourself.

-Bear in mind that you’re limited to rolls of black & white film.
-This is in part because black & white film is much easier and cheaper to develop yourself.
+Keep in mind that you’re only going to be able to get bulk rolls of black and white film.
+This is due to the fact black and white film is much easier and more affordable to develop yourself.

 Home Developing and Scanning

-Black & white film is by far the easiest to process at home.
-Temperature and development times are not as crucial to get correct with black and white films as they are for color negative or transparency film.
+Black & white film is by far the simplest to process yourself.
+Temperature and time are both not as crucial to do correctly with black and white films as temperatures and time are for slide or color negative.